FTC: Affiliate Disclosure: All links pay commission

 More: All Epix 2 apps are listed here

 The big negative in 2022 is that a sizeable portion of apps is still to be updated to work on Epix 2.
-That said, there are lots already which range from the Stryd App which takes over the running of the watch to custom data fields to spice up any sports profiles.
+That said, there are lots already that range from the Stryd App which takes over the running of the watch to custom data fields to spice up any sports profiles.
 Widgets are a further and less common kind of app that sits in the menu of the Epix, a good example for UK-based 5K runners are those designed for parkrun.

 You can get a widget to show your barcode when you finish or brag about your time afterwards.
 Like these…